cakephp/docs/en/console-commands/cron-jobs.rst

 Cron Jobs on Shared Hosting
 ---------------------------

-On some shared hostings ``cd /full/path/to/root && bin/cake myshell myparam`` might not work.
+On some shared hostings ``cd /full/path/to/root && bin/cake mycommand myparam`` might not work.
 Instead you can use
-``php /full/path/to/root/bin/cake.php myshell myparam``.
+``php /full/path/to/root/bin/cake.php mycommand myparam``.

 .. note::